 - Creating permanent local office and community centers

-See Exhibit A below for a preliminary list of the questions each group would be addressing.
+See Exhibit A below for a preliminary description of the scope of each working group.

 Working groups will operate under the authority and leadership of corresponding state party standing or ad hoc committees.
 New ad hoc committees may need to be created.
 Each working group should have at least one member of the state executive committee or executive board serving as a coordinator and representing the working group to the full state party leadership.